-Sneezing, coughing and shaking hands are the best ways to catch a cold or the flu.
-With how quickly the H3N2 flu is spreading this year, you need to take some extra precautions because one minute you might be symptom free and within hours are battling for your life.
+Sneezing, coughing and shaking hands are the best ways to catch colds or the flu.
+With how quickly the H3N2 flu is spreading this year, you need to safeguard yourself and family by taking some extra precautions because one minute you might be without symptoms and within hours are battling for your life.

 Even though this year’s flu vaccine isn’t as effective to ward all strain’s of H3N2, it still helps lessen the severity of the symptoms if you come down with it.
 You still have time to get a vaccine, but keep in mind that it takes two weeks to build up your immunity to protect you if coming in contact with anyone infected.

 |Sneezing into a tissue can contain the germs instead of letting them become airborne!|

 Preventative Measures to Defend Against the Flu or Colds

 Here are some other simple preventative measures that you can take to guard against the flu or colds in general.
 Sneezing, for instance, can launch about 40,000 moist droplets into the air, where they can stay alive for at least ten minutes, which is more than enough time to infect someone else or become infected.
 Instead of just sharing with others, sneezing into the crook of your arm will better contain the germs.